novalegra/diabetes-risk-analysis/README.md

-# Tools for performing risk analysis on Tidepool data
+# Tools for identifying risky diabetes behavior using unsupervised machine learning

 ## Running the Virtual Environment
 ### To recreate the Virtual Environment